Applying OOP Principles in Embedded C

 Introduction

 When we think of object-oriented programming (OOP), languages like C++, Java, or Python often come to mind.
-But did you know you can apply many of the same OOP principles in plain C?
-While C is primarily procedural, it’s flexible enough to let you organize your code in a way that mimics OOP concepts like encapsulation, abstraction, and even basic inheritance.
+But you can apply many of the same OOP principles in plain C. While C is primarily procedural, it’s flexible enough to let you organize your code in a way that mimics encapsulation, abstraction, and even basic inheritance.

 In this post, we’ll explore how these approaches can lead to more modular and maintainable firmware.
-We will also will walk through how to structure your C code to borrow some of the best parts of OOP.
 We’ll use an Air Quality Sensor Driver as a running example.

 Why Bring OOP to C?